5 Small Towns In Tuscany That You Probably Never Heard Of (But you should!)

 4. Barga (Garfagnana)

 The area of Garfagnana itself is known for it mountainous rugged terrain, and fantastic food.
-Activities here are for the sporty sort, hiking, cycling, river-rafting to name a few.
+Activities here are for the sporty sort, including hiking, cycling, river-rafting, to name a few.
 During the summer months, the village is home to a superb jazz festival.

 5. Cetona

 Not to be confused with ‘Under the Tuscan Sun’s’ Cortona, Cetona oozes charm on the border of Umbria and Tuscany in a very strategic location.
-Sitting pretty, perched on a hill overlooking the valley of cypress and pine trees.
-After passing through the hands of many powerful nearby factions, in 1556, Cosimo I de’ Medici who was the Grand Duke of Tuscany granted Cetona and the title of Marquis to Chiappino Vitelli, who made the medieval fortress, la Rocca, his residence.
+Cetona is a fantastic town in Tuscany to visit and it has a wide variety of things to do within the town and nearby.
+This town sits pretty perched on a hill overlooking the valley of cypress and pine trees.
+After passing through the hands of many powerful nearby factions, in 1556, Cosimo I de’ Medici who was the Grand Duke of Tuscany granted Cetona the title of Marquis to Chiappino Vitelli, who made the medieval fortress, la Rocca, his residence.

 Start from Piazza Garibaldi and stop at the Church of Sant’Angelo where you can spot a special wooden statue of the Madonna and Child before heading to the Museo Civico per la Preistoria del Monte Cetona.
-Nearby Cetona are the Belverde caves in the Monte Cetona Natural and Archaeological Park.
-Plus it is an ideal base for visiting the nearby towns of Pienza, Montepulciano, Chiusi (with its great Tuesday market), Arezzo and Orvieto.
-Perfect also for water sports at the nearby Trasimeno lake, or a dip in the thermal springs at Bagno Vignoni.
-Its absolutely impossible to get bored here!
+Located near Cetona are the Belverde caves in the Monte Cetona Natural and Archaeological Park.
+Cetona also serves as an ideal base for visiting the nearby towns of Pienza, Montepulciano, Chiusi (with its great Tuesday market), Arezzo and Orvieto.
+Trasimeno lake, near Cetona, is perfect for water sports.
+Take a dip in the thermal springs at Bagno Vignoni.
+With so much do to within and around Cetona, it’s absolutely impossible to get bored here.

 About the Author